-The doctor then physically felt to located the vas deferens tube on my left side, and clamped it into place.
+The doctor then physically felt to locate the vas deferens tube on my left side and clamped it into place.

 It was all a bit rough to be honest, but I wasn’t about to ask him to be a little gentler!

 He then gave me my first local anaesthetic injection into the skin on my left ball.

 This was actually a little more painful than I was expecting, and I did flinch.

 After a few seconds, while the anaesthetic kicked in, he started the procedure.

 At this point, I decided to shut my eyes and tried to relax as much as possible.